 - If you are a glasses wearer then in some European countries you are required to carry a spare pair in the car with you (for example France and Spain).

-- If you’re heading somewhere snowy in some European countries it is necessary to carry snow chains.
+- If you’re heading somewhere there is likely to be snow, bear in mind that in some European countries it is necessary to carry snow chains.

 - Fire extinguisher

 - Jerry can (a great idea if you’re travelling off the beaten track and fuel stations may be few and far between)

 - Spare water and engine oil so you can top up as needed

 - Satnav & a paper map that will cover your entire route (just in case you lose GPS reception)

 - Photocopies of any essential documents in case you lose the originals

 - Monetary change in the currency of the countries you are intending to visit will come in useful for toll roads and parking

 - Hands free setup for your phone, if your car doesn’t have automatic connectivity, as like in the UK, using a hand-held mobile phone while driving is prohibited in many countries